potable-anarchy/Vibematch-Arena/design.md

-Multiplayer Deathmatch Arena — Design Document
+Multiplayer Vibematch-Arena — Design Document

-A top-down, Hotline-Miami-style shooter with Doom-y weapons, tight TTK, and a real health/armor system.
+A top-down, Hotline-Miami-style shooter with Doom-y weapons, tight TTK, a real health/armor system, and one massive twist: **AI-powered live coding that lets players hack gameplay in real-time.**

 ⸻

 1) High-Level Pitch

-Fast, sweaty, top-down deathmatch where you strafe with WASD / left stick, aim with mouse / right stick, and rip around tight arenas stacked with walls, doors, and line-of-sight traps.
-Think “Multiplayer Hotline Miami” pacing with a Doom-inspired arsenal, pickups (health, armor, ammo, power-ups), and short, high-intensity rounds.
+Fast, sweaty, top-down arena shooter where you strafe with WASD / left stick, aim with mouse / right stick, and rip around tight arenas stacked with walls, doors, and line-of-sight traps.
+Think "Multiplayer Hotline Miami" pacing with a Doom-inspired arsenal, pickups (health, armor, ammo, power-ups), and short, high-intensity rounds.
 Server-authoritative netcode with client-side input prediction + lag compensation keeps it snappy.

+**The Twist:** While playing, open the mod editor (backtick key) and write or AI-generate custom JavaScript that modifies the game loop.
+Hot-reload with Ctrl+Enter to instantly inject physics tweaks, visual effects, new mechanics, or wild experimental features—all without restarting.
+The game is your canvas.

 ⸻